arifammar93/N-Gram-Model-For-Text-Generation-/Readme.md

-N-Gram Shakesperean Text Generator with Smoothing
+N-Gram Shakesperean Text Generator with Smoothing Using Pytorch

 Overview: This is a simple project to develop a n-grame text generation model (with smoothing).